pingcap/docs-cn/overview.md

     TiDB is compatible with the MySQL 5.7 protocol, common features of MySQL, and the MySQL ecosystem.
 To migrate your applications to TiDB, you do not need to change a single line of code in many cases or only need to modify a small amount of code.
 In addition, TiDB provides a series of [data migration tools](/ecosystem-tool-user-guide.md) to help easily migrate application data into TiDB.

+    <video src="https://tidb-docs.s3.us-east-2.amazonaws.com/ENG+TiDB+Intro+2.mp4" width="600px" height="450px" controls="controls" poster="https://tidb-docs.s3.us-east-2.amazonaws.com/Thumbnail+-+ENG.png"></video>

     <video src="https://tidb-docs.s3.us-east-2.amazonaws.com/ENG+TiDB+Intro+1.mp4" width="600px" height="450px" controls="controls" poster="https://tidb-docs.s3.us-east-2.amazonaws.com/Thumbnail+-+ENG.png"></video>

 ## Use cases

 - **Financial industry scenarios with high requirements for data consistency, reliability, availability, scalability, and disaster tolerance**

     As we all know, the financial industry has high requirements for data consistency, reliability, availability, scalability, and disaster tolerance.
 The traditional solution is to provide services in two data centers in the same city, and provide data disaster recovery but no services in a third data center located in another city.
 This solution has the disadvantages of low resource utilization, high maintenance cost, and the fact that RTO (Recovery Time Objective) and RPO (Recovery Point Objective) cannot meet expectations.
 TiDB uses multiple replicas and the Multi-Raft protocol to schedule data to different data centers, racks, and machines.
-When some machines fail, the system can automatically switch to ensure that the system RTO ≦ 30s and RPO = 0.
+When some machines fail, the system can automatically switch to ensure that the system RTO ≦ 30 seconds and RPO = 0.

 - **Massive data and high concurrency scenarios with high requirements for storage capacity, scalability, and concurrency**